By Karisa Macias / Marketing Manager, Rio SEO

 Last week, my home town hosted one of the West Coast’s premier one-day digital marketing and ad technology events, Interactive Day San Diego, with more than 1,200 marketers in attendance.

-The day’s agenda was action packed with energetic keynote speakers and industry experts.
+Energetic keynote speakers and industry experts packed the day’s agenda.
 Highlights of the day included a lively morning keynote about trends and the evolution of the online landscape by AOL’s Digital Prophet David Shing (and his unforgettable wild hair and zebra pants); insights into “Why Content Marketing Fails” by Rand Fishkin, Wizard of Moz; and a detailed look at “Winning the Moments That Matter” by Kelli Prakash, agency lead at Google.

 Aside from the cake pops, the flavor of the day was all about utility, digital, big data, and how we need to simplify it all in our marketing efforts.
-David Shing, or “Shingy” as he likes to be called, summarized this perfectly in the morning keynote:
+David Shing, or “Shingy,” summarized this perfectly in the morning keynote:

 “People are being treated like a one night stand with digital news.”

 This sure woke everyone up!
 Shingy alluded to a very real problem of media overload, which he said happens to be the sixth largest contributor to stress!

 Let’s face it: The Internet has accelerated marketing at dizzying speeds.
 Marketers and their agencies face constant challenges to improve strategies and push out new ideas, which get quickly transformed by technology.
 As a result, marketers have to be digital storytellers – part artists and part scientists.

 Several speakers pointed out that today’s kids are born connected.
 Interactions with devices have become natural.
 We download app after app when, in reality, according to Dennis Yu, Chief Technology Officer of BlitzMetrics, we only regularly use five to six apps on average.